kylecorry31/Trail-Sense/README.md

 - Trail Sense must not use the Internet in any way, as I want the entire app usable when there is no Internet connection
 - Features must provide some benefits to people using the app while hiking, in a survival situation, etc.
 - Features should make use of the sensors on a phone rather than relying on stored information such as guides
-- Features must be based on peer-reviewed science
+- Features must be based on peer-reviewed science or be verified against real world data
 - [Use Cases (WIP)](https://github.com/kylecorry31/Trail-Sense/wiki/Use-Cases)

 ## Features